Cancer screening public awareness initiative started

-CAPE ELIZABETH/SOUTH PORTLAND — A public campaign, stressing the importance of Mainers getting screened for cancer, was launched recently, the initiative of two local nonprofits.
+SCARBOROUGH — A public campaign, stressing the importance of Mainers getting screened for cancer, launched recently, the initiative of two local nonprofits.

-The Community Oncology Alliance and CancerCare started “Time To Screen” in an effort to educate and provide resources for Maine residents to get tested for the six most common cancer types, breast, colorectal, cervical, prostate, lung and skin, said the organizations in a news release.
+The Community Oncology Alliance (COA) and CancerCare started “Time To Screen” in an effort to educate and provide resources for Maine residents to get tested for the six most common cancer types, breast, colorectal, cervical, prostate, lung and skin, said a press release.

 “Research has shown a considerable drop in cancer screening, diagnosis and treatment for older adults in 2020, including an 85 percent decline in breast cancer screenings and a 75 percent decline for colon cancer screenings,” the release said. “’Time to Screen’ is engaging oncology practices, medical professionals and employers in Maine to reverse this trend, equipping adults with resources that could help them catch cancer early.”